conan-io/docs/reference/commands/cache.rst

       package storage must be considered **read-only**.
 Do not modify, change, remove or add files from the cache.
     - If you are using this command to obtain the path to artifacts and then copying them, consider the usage of a ``deployer`` instead.
 In the general case, extracting artifacts from the cache manually is discouraged.
+    - Developers can use the ``conan list ... --format=compact`` to get the full references in a compact way that can be copied and pasted into the ``conan cache path`` command

 conan cache clean